20BCE11035/React-Shopper-main/README.md

-# React-Shopper-main
-Build a responsive e-commerce website using React JS.
-The website includes a home page displaying trending products, offer banners, and a newsletter subscription form.
-Create category pages for men, women, and kids, as well as single product pages with image galleries, prices, descriptions, and related products.
 Build a responsive e-commerce website using React JS.
 The website includes a home page displaying trending products, offer banners, and a newsletter subscription form.
 Create category pages for men, women, and kids, as well as single product pages with image galleries, prices, descriptions, and related products.
 Implement a shopping cart page to display added products.

 Key Features: